1. What can help your mental health and wellbeing?

 Try to manage difficult feelings

-Many people find the news about coronavirus (COVID-19) concerning.
-However, some people may experience such intense anxiety that it becomes a problem.
+Many people find the news concerning, while some may experience such intense anxiety that it becomes a problem.
 Try to focus on the things you can control, including where you get information from and actions to make yourself feel better prepared.

 It is okay to acknowledge some things that are outside of your control right now but constant repetitive thoughts about the situation which lead you to feel anxious or overwhelmed are not helpful.
 The Every Mind Matters page on anxiety and NHS mental wellbeing audio guides provide further information on how to manage anxiety.